 Avocado, on the other hand, seems to be outrageously expensive for about half the year, during which time I refuse to succumb to my avocado cravings.
 So I just leave it out, or add something else like cucumbers to make it a crunchier, fresh version.

-PS The Corn Salad is shown above as a side for Garlic Prawns/Shrimp.
-It’s a great pairing – plump garlicky prawns/shrimp and the juicy, sweet, freshness of this Corn Salad!
+- Garlic Prawns/Shrimp – great pairing.
+Plump garlicky prawns/shrimp and the juicy, sweet, freshness of this Corn Salad!

 - 2 corn on the cob (or 400g / 14 oz canned corn, drained)